tatonetti-lab/h2o/README.md

 ### Family Identifiers

 The family identifiers file is a gzipped tab delimited file containing two columns: `famid` and `ptid`.
+All patients in the family file must also be in the pedigree.

 ```
 famid   ptid